c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

         jmp $ea81               ; Exit the interrupt

-We can chaing as many raster interrupts as we want.
+We can chain as many raster interrupts as we want.
 The important thing is:

 - The `$0314/$0315`_ vector contains the callback address (IRQ)
 - ACK (clean / accept) `$d019`_ when the callback is triggered